BitopanBaishya/VSD-Tapeout-Program-2025---Week-1/README.md

 - Verifying proper configurations, and
 - Documenting the entire process for reproducibility.

-Although certain challenges were encountered during the setup, they provided valuable learning experiences in debugging and problem-solving within a Linux environment.
+Although certain challenges were encountered during the setup, they provided valuable learning experiences in debugging and problem-solving within a Linux environment.-->

 📌For easy navigation to all weeks of the program, please visit the [Master Repository](https://github.com/BitopanBaishya/VSD-Tapeout-Program-2025.git).